Skip to main content

 Examples of high vulnerabilities include:

-• Performing limited admin actions without authorization.
+• Performing admin-level actions without full administrative control.

 Medium